si-kotic/Generate-RandomData/README.md

 ## Pre-requisites

 **NameIT** - A PowerShell Module available from the PowerShellGallery (PSGallery).
 It can be installed using `Install-Module -Name NameIT`.
-Alternatively the script will cheque for the presence of this module and install it.
+Alternatively the script will check for the presence of this module and install it.

 **PowerShell 5.0** - PSGallery is only avaialble on PowerShell 5.0 (at least out of the box) so this is a requirement to run the script.